MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 4. On the **Basics** page, type *Dynamics 365 Business Central Device Users* as the name of the group.
 Select **Close**.
     The name of this group must be spelled exactly as here to work.
 This also goes for non-English setup.

+> [!NOTE]
-> [!NOTE]: you can also create group of type Office 365.
+> You can also create group of type Office 365.
 For more information, see [Compare Groups](https://docs.microsoft.com/office365/admin/create-groups/compare-groups)

 ### Add members to the group
 1. In the [Microsoft 365 Admin Center](https://admin.microsoft.com/), refresh the **Groups** page so your new group appears, select the *Dynamics 365 Business Central Device Users* group.